kombucha-js/react-rerenderers/README.md

-While the component which calls the `useNewTransmitter()` hook is mounted somewhere in the React Virtual DOM Tree, you can access to the value via calling `useTransmitter()` hook with the specified ID `route1dialog`.
+While the component which calls the `useNewTransmitter()` hook is mounted somewhere in the React Virtual DOM Tree, you can access to the value via calling `useTransmitter()` hook with the specified ID `route1dialog` .

-This enables users to access to the object from anywhere in the React Virtual DOM Tree.
+This enables users to access to any hooks (that is, states and state setter functions) from anywhere in the React Virtual DOM Tree without those nested context providers.

-For further information, see the following.

 [example-dialog1]: https://codesandbox.io/s/rerenderers-example-no-03-implement-dialogs-in-a-router-1-9xhhwv?file=/src/AppView.js